X0fx/Mooze/README.md

    * Click **▶ Play** to preview your downloaded song instantly.
 Click **⏹ Stop** to halt audio.
    * Visit the **History** tab to review previous downloads.

----

-## ⚠️ Disclaimer
+> [!WARNING]

-This tool is for educational purposes and personal use only.
+> This tool is for educational purposes and personal use only.
 It relies on publicly available APIs and YouTube search mechanisms.
 Please respect digital rights and support the artists you listen to.